zesk/build/docs/tools/bitbucket.md

 Assumes current working directory is project root.

 Simple get value of a variable from the `bitbucket-pipelines.yml` file.
-It's important to note that this does not parse the YML.
+It\'s important to note that this does not parse the YML.
 This is useful if you have a database container as part of your build configuration which requires a root password required in other scripts; this means you do not have to replicate the value which can lead to errors.